Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 :white_check_mark: App size (the final universal `.ipa file`) is **around 6 megabytes**.

+## :weary:  Known issues / Missing features

+- [ ] **WIP:** `Wallet versions logic` is not implemented yet, and the settings ui only shows the `v3R2` wallet version.
+I've tried to implement this feature inside the app using `tonlib` / `tonutils-go` / `tongo library` and `ton kotlin` but all of them had some issues that prevented me to add this feature in contest's limited time.
+- [x] **Fixed:** If you change/remove passcode of the device, the app forces you to re-import or create a new wallet, but after that, on restarts, the app still shows the same error.
+This issue exists from the original application wallet record checks.
+**Solution:** Fixed by using latest records from the storage to check wallet status!
+We can consider removing old records, also.

 ## :beers: How to Build

 1. Install xcode on your mac.
 The latest version of xcode (14.3) is highly